Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The case of unipotent groups

-We conclude that the cohomology sheaves of the complex $\ft_{\psi}(M)_{\vert S_i}$ are concentrated in degrees $[a,b+i]$.
-By proper base change, this implies assertion~\ref{prop-strat-unip:item2} of the proposition and concludes the proof. \end{proof}
+We conclude that the cohomology sheaves of the complex $\ft_{\psi}(M)_{\vert S_i}$ are concentrated in degrees~$[a,b+i]$.
+By~\eqref{eq-apply-basechange}, this implies assertion~\ref{prop-strat-unip:item2} of the proposition and concludes the proof. \end{proof}

 \begin{remark} This result is a generalization to all unipotent groups, and a quantification by means of the complexity, of some of the Fouvry--Katz--Laumon stratification results for additive exponential sums~\cite{KL-fourier-exp-som,fouvry-katz}.
-It may have interesting applications to analytic number theory, since the quantitative form means that it may be used over varying finite fields, e.g. $\Ff_p$ as $p\to +\infty$; see Section~\ref{sec-stratification}. \end{remark}
+It may have interesting applications to analytic number theory, since the quantitative form means that it may be used over varying finite fields, \eg $\Ff_p$ as $p\to +\infty$ as in Chapter~\ref{sec-stratification} (although a referee pointed out that the complexity of the Fourier transform of a perverse sheaf on a non-additive unipotent group, such as Witt vectors of length~$2$, will usually have to depend on~$p$). \end{remark}

+For the proof of Theorem~\ref{th-vanishing-geometric}, we will also require a relative version of the ``first step'' of Proposition~\ref{prop-strat-unip}.

+\begin{proposition} Let $U$ be a connected unipotent commutative algebraic group of dimension~$d$ over~$k$, and $S$ a quasi-projective scheme over $k$.
+Fix a locally-closed immersion~$u$ \respup{$u^\vee$} of $U\times S$ \respup{$U^\vee\times S$} into some projective space to compute the complexity.
+Let $q\colon U\times S\to S$ be the projection.